 The artist's relationship to fundraising activities and/or invitations to donate art should be that of professional to professional.
-No artist should feel required to offer gifts of his or her time and production as a response to pressure.
-At the same time, the artist may legitimately think that the opportunity presented outweighs any unfairness of conditions.
+No artist should feel required to offer gifts of their time and production as a response to pressure.
+At the same time, the artist may legitimately think that the opportunity presented outweighs any less than ideal conditions.

 Rights and responsibilities for artists' and organizers of fundraising events are outlined in this document.
 References to Canada Revenue Agency's regulations for the charitable donation of artwork and artists' goods are also included.
-The overall intention is to remove uncertainty and exploitation for both the artist and the user(s) of their work.
+The overall intention is to remove uncertainty and limit the potential for exploitation for both the artist and the user(s) of their work.